GTPB/ELB18F/NGS.md

 ### <a id="LO5.4">16S Metagenomics</a>

-Add 16S info in Slides...

 In MetaGenomics, we don't sequence a single individual or clone, but a community of individuals of different species, usually with the goal of identifying the species that are present, and what are their relative abundances.
 As you can imagine, sequencing many genomes simultaneously (each of them present at different frequencies) is a very complex task, and techniques to do it efficiently are still an area of active research.
+Sequencing the DNA of all genomes simultaneously is also known as "Whole Shotgun Metagenomics".

 Another simpler approach to do this is to sequence a single common locus with sufficient variability to allow distinguishing as many species as possible.
 16S is a locus commonly used to sample bacterial communities.
 In this case, we don't need to assemble the reads, but to compare them against a reference database of 16S genes of known species.
 This is what software such as [Qiime](http://qiime.org/) and [mothur](https://www.mothur.org/) do.